intersective/app/docs/fixes/CORE-8316-immediate-attachment-preview.md

 must not replace the value persisted with the chat message.

 Both the inline composer thumbnail and the preview modal render the temporary `preview` URL.
-The modal download action continues to use the canonical `url`.
+Before the message is sent, the modal's download actions use that same temporary URL because the canonical URL may not yet contain the authorization required by the file CDN.
+Attachments loaded from sent messages do not have a temporary preview URL, so their download actions fall back to the API-returned canonical `url`.

 ## Verification